Tips to Stay Cool at Disney World: Cooling Towels, Misting Fans, and What to Wear

 People often recommend eating things like Mickey ice cream bars, Dole Whips, and Citrus Swirls as a way to cool off.

 I hate to be a buzzkill, but according to this article in Time magazine, the fat content in ice cream actually makes your body warmer, not cooler.

 So what food does actually cool you down?

 One of the best ways to beat the Florida heat is to have a smart schedule: Hit the park before rope drop, go back to your hotel for a nap and swim in the afternoon, and then head back to the park in the evening.

 There’s also the option to spend the day at one of Disney’s two water parks, Blizzard Beach or Typhoon Lagoon.

-We’ve never been to either water park (our vacations have never seemed long enough to fit it in!) but the general consensus seems to be that Blizzard Beach is little better for kids and more fast-paced, while Typhoon Lagoon has a better wave pool and more shaded areas.
+We’ve never been to either water park (our vacations have never seemed long enough to fit it in) but the general consensus seems to be that:

-Not sure which one to go to?
-If you’re using Disney transportation, just hop one whichever bus arrives first!
+If you can’t decide which one to go to, just hop on whichever bus arrives at your stop first!

 How do you stay cool at Disney World?